research-software-reactor/research-software-reactor.github.io/README.md

 - The text is licensed using the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)
 - The code is licensed using the [BSD 3-clause license](https://opensource.org/licenses/BSD-3-Clause)

-## Code of Conduct
+## Contributing

-All the contributors and attendees to the events must abide by our code of conduct which can be found 👉🏼 [here](https://research-software-reactor.github.io/coc)
+Everyone is asked to follow our [code of conduct](ttps://research-software-reactor.github.io/coc) and to checkout our [contributing guidelines](./CONTRIBUTING.md) for more information on how to get started.